cloudflare/cloudflare-docs/products/spectrum/src/content/getting-started.md

 Now click Add

-### Step Two: Done!
+## Step Two: Done!

-You're now ready to proxy traffic through Cloudflare, no further configuration necessary.
+You’re now ready to proxy traffic through Cloudflare, no further configuration necessary.
 As you run traffic through Cloudflare, you will see the last minute of traffic in the Spectrum app in the dashboard.